felix-wang-0307/git450/README.md

     ```

 ### TCP/UDP Socket Classes
 To simplify the socket programming, I implemented two classes, `TCPSocket` and `UDPSocket`, which encapsulate the socket programming details.

-The prototypes of the classes are as follows:
+See `include/tcp_socket.h` and `include/udp_socket.h` for more details.

 ## Future Work
 1. Apply multi-threading to the server to handle multiple clients simultaneously (current version is single-threaded, and a second client must wait for the first client to finish).